Git LFS

 Best Practices

-Here are some best practices for using LFS features:
+Here are some best practices for using the LFS feature:

-- Only Use for Large Binary Files: Use LFS only for managing large binary files, not text files.
+- Use only for large binary files: Only use LFS to manage large binary files, not text files

-- Enable File Locking: Enable file locking in collaborative environments to prevent multiple users from simultaneously editing large files.
+- Enable file locking: In a multi-user collaboration environment, enable file locking to prevent multiple users from editing large files simultaneously

-- Provide Documentation: Provide documentation or guidelines to team members on how to use LFS to ensure proper usage.
+- Provide documentation: Provide documentation or guidelines for team members on how to use LFS to ensure proper usage

 Project address: https://gitcode.net/BaiXuePrincess/git-lfs